HusnainNaeem/WordSearchGameCpp/README.md

 > **Note :** This documentation assumes that you have a basic understanding of C++ programming and how to compile and run C++ code.

+> *For better understanding and visulaization you can see documentation*

 > The words to be search are written in the board.txt file and to add further words add the word in the dictionary file change the board.txt file accordingly.

 > Must add all files in th project in order to compile it sucessfuly.